Richcatsnft/art-engine-used-by-richcats/README.md

 { trait: 'Medium', chance: '20', occurrence: '15% out of 100%' }
 { trait: 'Small', chance: '60', occurrence: '70% out of 100%' }
 ```

-Hope you create some awesome artworks with this code 👄